afalk42/btcmonitor/README.md

 - Cross-platform: macOS and Ubuntu/Linux
 - Single-binary dependency: Python 3.9+
 - Uses cookie auth detection or `bitcoin.conf`
-- Visualizes node health, mempool size/fee histogram, and a probable next-block outline (tx count, weight, fee rate bands)
+- Visualizes node health, mempool size/fee histogram, and a probable next-block template as well as expected tx count, weight, and fee rate bands

-## Install
+## Installation

 ### Prerequisites

 The following are needed for a successful installation:

 - Python 3.9+
-- PIP Python Package Mangage
+- PIP Python Package Mangager
-- Python3 virtual environments
+- Python3 virtual environments support

-If you don't have them available, you can used these commands on Linux to install them:
+If you don't have them already available, you can used these commands on Linux to install the prerequisites:

 ```bash
 sudo apt install python3 python3-pip python3-venv